ChapterSevenSeeds/happy-numbers/readme.md

 generateHappyNumbers(count: number, min = 1, max = Infinity): number[];
 ```

 - `count` specifies how many numbers you want to generate.
-This paramter will override the `max` parameter.
 - `min` The inclusive number to start generating from (whether or not it be a happy number).
 - `max` The inclusive number to stop generating at (whether or not it be a happy number).

+The function will return an array once either `count` or `max` is reached.

 ```ts
 isHappy(num: number): boolean;